ParidhiSinghPS/LINUX_DOCS/Readme.md

 ### Installing Ubuntu alongside another operating system.
 - If you choose this option, you'll see a simple interface to select the drive and adjust how much space Ubuntu will use, without overwriting existing files.
-- This view picks the largest partition automatically.
-For more control, switch to Manual partitioning below.
 <img src ="/ASSESTS/manual partition.jpeg">

 ### Erase disk and install Ubuntu
 - If you select this option Ubuntu will take up the entire disk space on the selected drive.
 <img src ="/ASSESTS/earse disk.png" >
 - If your PC has multiple hard drives, you can install Ubuntu alongside another OS, each on its own drive.
 Be careful to select the correct drive!
-- You can encrypt your entire drive for security.
-Before proceeding, go to Advanced features and select 'Encrypt the new Ubuntu installation.'
 <img src ="/ASSESTS/advanced feature.jpeg">

 - LVM stands for Logical Volume Management.
 Using LVM during setup makes it simpler to create and manage partitions after installation.